adityakiran1423/wallpapers/README.md

 # Wallpapers

-Cllection of all wallpapers found from various sources
+Clection of all wallpapers found from various sources